 WHY IT’S IMPORTANT TO CHOOSE THE RIGHT MAT

 This led to excessive slipping and me feeling utterly unstable in most of the standing poses.
-Here’s a picture of my old mat after a few months of using it.
+Here’s a picture of my old mat after a few months of using it:

 I learned that a low-quality yoga mat can actually create a more accident-prone environment and lead to injury.
 Furthermore, your mind will completely focus on how to keep yourself from slipping and falling.
 You are absolutely taken away from the mindfulness and steady breathing you are supposed to be feeling.
+I remember not being able to focus on my breathing because I was so scared I was going to fall over.

 Manduka has a material that will never peel, flake, or fade.
 In fact, I find that the quality of the Manduka mat actually improves with use over time.
 The material is eco-friendly, and it prevents absorption into the mat, which means that it’s less prone to bacteria and it’s very easy to clean.